FZJ-IEK3-VSA/geokit/.github/ISSUE_TEMPLATE/2_feature_request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: ''
-type: 'Feature'
+type: 'Feature request'
-assignees: ''

 ---

 ## Describe the feature you'd like to see

-*Please give a clear and concise description and provide context why the feature would be useful.*
+*Please provide a clear and concise description of the feature, explaining why it would be useful.*
+*For example, provide an example command that shows how to use the feature and the expected output.*
-*Also, we'd appreciate any implementation ideas and references you already have.*
+*Also, please provide any implementation ideas and references you already have. *